rust-lang/rfcs/active/0000-test-main.md

 but this is a poor solution as this doesn't support `cargo test` and other tools which assume the normal `--test` behavior.

+This is needed by libraries like [stainless](https://github.com/reem/stainless) if they want to provide `before` and `after` for running code before and after all tests have completed.
+This is useful for things like opening up a database connection pool, starting a server, or other expensive, one-time initialization.

 # Detailed design

 A new builtin attribute, `#[test_main]` would be added, which can annotate any